Democratic Republic Of The Congo - Tips

 The vast, low-lying central area is a basin-shaped plateau sloping

-west and covered by tropical rainforest.
+toward the west and covered by tropical rainforest.
 This area is

 surrounded by